marghepiana/2024-mini/assignment/exercise02.md

-# Exercise 02 - Connect to WiFi
+# Exercise: Connect to WiFi

 Often it's desired to use an embedded microcontroller such as the Pico W to connect to the internet.
 Often such IoT (Internet of Things) devices may only have the 2.4GHz band.